morganda/readme-notion/README.md

 # readme-notion
-A utility to push README markdown files to Notion
+[WIP] Just getting started, but this will be a utility to push README markdown files to Notion